saloon-protocol/smartcontracts/README.md

 ---

-Pool Factory + Registry or Factory already registers all pools deployed?:
+BountyProxyFactory + Registry?:

 - Only we can deploy a bounty pool

 ---

-Bounty Pool= Bounty Pool Proxy + Implementation Contract
+Bounty Pool= BountyProxy + Implementation Contract (Bounty.sol)

 - Project needs to be able to set APY
 - Investors need to be able to invest in pool